Cancellation of vector bundles of rank $3$ with trivial Chern classes on smooth affine fourfolds: Preliminaries

 This defines an equivalence relation on $A (R)$ and the set of equivalence classes is denoted $W'_E (R) = A (R)/{\sim}$.
-It was proven in \cite{SV} that the orthogonal sum of alternating invertible matrices endows $W'_E (R)$ with the structure of an abelian group.
+It was proven in \cite[\S 3]{SV} that the orthogonal sum of alternating invertible matrices endows $W'_E (R)$ with the structure of an abelian group.
 The subgroup $W_{E} (R) \subset W'_{E} (R)$ corresponding to alternating invertible matrices with Pfaffian $1$ is called the elementary symplectic Witt group.
-We denote by $\tilde{V} (R)$ the subgroup of $V (R)$ corresponding to $W_{E} (R)$ under the isomorphism $V (R) \cong W'_{E} (R)$.\\\\ Now let $S$ be a regular Noetherian affine scheme of finite Krull dimension with $\frac{1}{2} \in \Gamma (S,\mathcal{O}_{S})$.
-Then it is known (cp. \cite[Theorem 3.1]{JH}) that higher Grothendieck-Witt groups of smooth separated schemes of finite type over $S$ are representable in the pointed $\mathbb{A}_{S}^{1}$-homotopy category $\mathcal{H}_{\bullet} (S)$ as defined by Morel and Voevodsky.
+The group $W'_{E}(R)$ is functorial in the sense that any ring homomorphism $\varphi: R \rightarrow S$ induces a group homomorphisms $\varphi^{\ast}: W'_{E} (R) \rightarrow W'_{E} (S)$ by simply applying $\varphi$ to the entries of invertible alternating matrices.\\ Let us now explain how the groups defined above can be identified.
+As explained in \cite[Section 3.B]{Sy1} the obvious map $V_{\mathit{free}} (R) \rightarrow V (R), [P,g,f] \mapsto [P,g,f]$ is an isomorphism for any commutative ring.
+It is also argued in \cite[Section 3.B]{Sy1} that the group $V_{\mathit{free}} (R)$ is canonically isomorphic to the group $W'_{E} (R)$ (this was already observed in \cite{FRS} with the additional assumption that $2 \in R^{\times}$); the isomorphism is given by the formula $M \mapsto [R^{2n},\psi_{2n},M]$ for any alternating invertible $2n\times2n$-matrix $M$ (which is also interpreted as an alternating isomorphism on $R^{2n}$).
+It follows that the same assignment also gives a canonical isomorphism $W'_E (R) \cong V(R)$ for any commutative ring.
+Furthermore, it follows directly from the descriptions of the functoriality above that the isomorphisms $W'_E (R) \cong V(R)$ are natural with respect to ring homomorphisms.
+We denote by $\tilde{V}(R)$ the subgroup of $V (R)$ corresponding to $W_E (R)$ under this isomorphism.
+Finally, it is argued in \cite{FRS} that there is a natural isomorphism between $GW_{1}^{3} (R)$ and the group $V_{\mathit{free}} (R)$. \\\\ Now let $S$ be a regular Noetherian affine scheme of finite Krull dimension with $\frac{1}{2} \in \Gamma (S,\mathcal{O}_{S})$.
+Then it is known that higher Grothendieck-Witt groups of smooth separated schemes of finite type over $S$ are representable in the pointed $\mathbb{A}_{S}^{1}$-homotopy category $\mathcal{H}_{\bullet} (S)$ as defined by Morel and Voevodsky (cf. \cite{JH}).
 More precisely, if we let $X$ be a smooth separated scheme of finite type over $S$, it is shown that there are pointed spaces $\mathcal{GW}^{j}$ and natural isomorphisms

 In particular, we have identifications